cabforum/smime/SBR.md

 For other CA Key Pairs that are for the operator of the Root CA or an Affiliate of the Root CA, the CA SHOULD:

-1. prepare and follow a Key Generation Script and
+1. prepare and follow a Key Generation Script, and
-2. have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process.
+2. either (i) have a Qualified Auditor witness the CA Key Pair generation process, or (ii) video-record the entire CA Key Pair generation process for review by its Qualified Auditor during its annual audit.

 In all cases, the CA SHALL: